-- the possibility that the Eclipsys Merger and the proposed transactions to reduce Misys plc's share ownership in us do not close, including due to the failure to satisfy the closing conditions; - the risk that we do not achieve the strategic benefits of the Eclipsys Merger on our anticipated timetable, if at all; - the possibility that the expected synergies and cost savings of the Eclipsys Merger are not realized, or are not realized within the expected time period, if at all; - upon the closing of the Eclipsys Merger, the risk that our business is not integrated successfully with the business of Eclipsys; - disruption from the Eclipsys Merger and related transactions making it more difficult to maintain business relationships with customers, partners and others; - · competition within the industries in which we operate; - failure to achieve certification under the Health Information Technology for Economic and Clinical Health Act, which could result in increased development costs, a breach of some customer obligations and could put Allscripts and Eclipsys at a competitive disadvantage in the marketplace; - unexpected requirements to achieve interoperability certification pursuant to The Certification Commission for Health Information Technology, which could result in increased development and other costs for us;
+- the risk that we will not achieve the strategic benefits of the Eclipsys Merger; - the possibility that the expected synergies and cost savings of the Eclipsys Merger will not be realized, or will not be realized within the expected time period; - the risk that our business will not be integrated successfully with the business of Eclipsys; - disruption from the merger and related transactions making it more difficult to maintain business relationships with customers, partners and others; - competition within the industries in which we operate; - failure to achieve certification under the Health Information Technology for Economic and Clinical Health Act, which could result in increased development costs, a breach of some customer obligations and could put Allscripts and Eclipsys at a competitive disadvantage in the marketplace: - unexpected requirements to achieve interoperability certification pursuant to The Certification Commission for Health Information Technology, which could result in increased development and other costs for us; - the volume and timing of systems sales and installations, the length of sales cycles and the installation process and the possibility that our products will not achieve or sustain market acceptance; - · the timing, cost and success or failure of new product and service introductions, development and product upgrade releases;

-- the volume and timing of systems sales and installations, the length of sales cycles and the installation process and the possibility that our products will not achieve or sustain market acceptance; - the timing, cost and success or failure of new product and service introductions, development and product upgrade releases; - · competitive pressures including product offerings, pricing and promotional activities; - errors or similar problems in our software products; - the outcome of any legal proceeding that has been or may be instituted against us and others; - compliance with existing laws, regulations and industry initiatives and future changes in laws or regulations in the healthcare industry, including possible regulation of our software by the U.S. Food and Drug Administration; - the possibility of product-related liabilities; - our ability to attract and retain qualified personnel, particularly following the Eclipsys Merger; - the implementation and speed of acceptance of the electronic record provisions of the American Recovery and Reinvestment Act of 2009; - · maintaining our intellectual property rights and litigation involving intellectual property rights; - · legislative, regulatory and economic developments; - risks related to third-party suppliers and our ability to obtain, use or successfully integrate third-party licensed technology; - · breach of our security by third parties; and - those factors discussed in "Risk Factors" in this prospectus supplement and our periodic filings with the SEC that are incorporated by reference herein.
+- · competitive pressures including product offerings, pricing and promotional activities; - errors or similar problems in our software products; - the outcome of any legal proceeding that has been or may be instituted against us and others; - compliance with existing laws, regulations and industry initiatives and future changes in laws or regulations in the healthcare industry, including possible regulation of our software by the U.S. Food and Drug Administration; - the possibility of product-related liabilities; - our ability to attract and retain qualified personnel; - the implementation and speed of acceptance of the electronic record provisions of the American Recovery and Reinvestment Act of 2009; - maintaining our intellectual property rights and litigation involving intellectual property rights; - legislative, regulatory and economic developments; - risks related to third-party suppliers and our ability to obtain, use or successfully integrate third-party licensed technology; - · breach of our security by third parties; and - · those factors discussed in "Risk Factors" in our periodic filings with the Securities and Exchange Commission.